 Participating in a sport in high school is ultimately important for academic success and for continuing to create perseverance and a sense of belonging that keeps students in school.
 Because Hamilton School realizes the value of sports in creating excellence and grit, an athletic program has been created for the Middle School students.

 Grit is a determinant of success in our culture.
 If a child is going to persevere through the education system and become a productive citizen they will need to have GRIT.

-We have made some progress with regard to afters school athletics at Hamilton, especially in the middle school.
-Our goal is to expand after school athletic opportunities for students 2nd-8th grade beginning in September 2021.
+We have made great progress with regard to after school athletics at Hamilton, especially in the middle school.

 Track and Field